IAmJonoBo/Stack-Composer/docs/src/components/orchestrator.md

+> _Status: In Progress – last updated 2025‑06‑20_

 # Rust Orchestrator

-_Status: In Progress – last updated 2025‑06‑20_

 The **Orchestrator** is the beating heart of Stack Composer.
 It spawns, supervises and connects every agent and long‑running service, while